Participants (see their HS progress)

 WELCOME TO HANDSHAKE 6 (HS6), 2020 – 2021/22

-The HS6 two-year programme package provided emerging jewellery artists with a unique opportunity to develop skills through masterclasses, mentoring and work development that entails experimentation and exhibiting.
-Iris Eichenberg (US) handpicked twelve talented artists and matched them with recommended mentors, who provided regular feedback and support throughout the two-year programme.
-Iris Eichenberg came in 2019 to Auckland and conducted a masterclass with HS6 artists that set off processes for various conceptual and design toolsets, approaches, and opportunities.
-Her public lecture at Objectspace, Auckland attracted a full house of enthusiasts.
+The HS6 two-year programme offered emerging jewellery artists a unique opportunity to develop skills through masterclasses, mentoring, and work development involving experimentation and exhibiting.
+Iris Eichenberg (US) selected twelve talented artists and paired them with recommended mentors who provided regular feedback and support throughout the two-year program.
+In 2019, Iris Eichenberg came to Auckland and conducted a masterclass with HS6 artists, igniting various conceptual and design approaches and opportunities.
+Her public lecture at Objectspace in Auckland drew a full house of enthusiasts.

 Throughout the programme, the artists benefited from a series of lectures and workshops on professional ethics, fundraising, communication, and design.
-They also received valuable training on presenting and promoting work online, thanks to a masterclass workshop led by Estella Saez (ES).
+They also received valuable training on presenting and promoting their work online through the ON-E masterclass workshop led by Estella Saez (ES).

-Despite the obstacles presented by Covid, the HS6 artists remained resilient, supporting each other and working together as a team.
-Their successful funding campaign and video and catalogue production for the final exhibition MORPH at NorthArt, Auckland showcased their extraordinary qualities and demonstrated the power of effective teamwork.
-Overall, the HS6 programme provided a valuable opportunity for emerging artists to develop their skillset and showcase their refined work to a wider audience.
+Despite the obstacles presented by COVID-19, the HS6 artists remained resilient, supporting each other and working together as a team.
+Their successful funding campaign and the production of a video and catalogue for the final exhibition MORPH at NorthArt in Auckland showcased their extraordinary qualities and demonstrated the power of effective teamwork.
+Overall, the HS6 program provided a valuable opportunity for emerging artists to develop their skill set and showcase their refined work to a wider audience.

 Iris Eichenberg’s masterclass in 2020

-HS6 focused primarily on the individual development of each mentee’s art practice with the feedback and assistance of their selected mentor.
-Their exploration package contained research, experimentation, as well as various design processes and material explorations.
-The year started with a JEWELcamp, which was about expectations, obligations, and professional ethics.
+HS6 focused primarily on the individual development of each mentee’s art practice, with feedback and assistance from their selected mentor.
+Their exploration package included research, experimentation, various design processes, and material explorations.
+The year kicked off with a JEWELcamp, covering expectations, obligations, and professional ethics.

-Renee Bevan (artist and educator) conducted her famous PUSH-PULL workshop aiming in providing a series of methods for exploring and widening ideas and designs.
+Renowned artist and educator Renee Bevan conducted her influential PUSH-PULL workshop, providing a series of methods for exploring and expanding ideas and designs.

-JEWELcamp is followed by a masterclass from Iris Eichenberg.
-The HS6 artists were set off with various toolsets of new approaches and opportunities.
+Following the JEWELcamp, a masterclass from Iris Eichenberg equipped HS6 artists with various toolsets of new approaches and opportunities.

 HS6 artists at their MORPH opening, Northart, Auckland, August 2022